NHS-NGS/100K_RD_reports/README.md

 1. **If the patient status is blocked no report will be returned**
 2. Reports can be generated from multiple versions of the CIP version. **The report from the most recent version CIP version is taken**
 3. There can also be multiple reports generated for each version of the CIP. **The most recent report is taken.**
+#### Checks and warnings
+In some cases the report contains an error warning that it cannot find coverage data, or annotation data.
+These issues are usually fleeting and may resolve themselves after a short time, however if this is not the case the GEL helpdesk should be contacted.
+The script can be stopped at this point if required.

 #### Modification of the report
 Where possible the Python module Beautiful soup is used to modify the html as an python object.
-The CSS cannot be modified in this way so is modified a bit more crudely, by parsing the html file, identifying the required section of the report and replacing the text.
+However, the CSS cannot be modified in this way so this is altered a bit more crudely, by parsing the html file, identifying the required section of the report and replacing the text.

-The report is edited to remove the small grey banner containing the date report generated and the GEL participant ID.

-The large green banner from the top of the report (containing the GEL logo and banner) is also removed, replaced with a space for the referring clinician information (using the referring_clinic_table_template), a new report title and the labs logo (both defined in the config file).
-The GeL address and is also removed top of the report.

-The coverage section is then modified so it is always expanded (removing the click to expand option)

 A new table is also inserted above the participant information table to be populated with additional patient information.
 This uses the template found in the patient_info_table_template.html.

+For reports that are issued by the lab:
+- The report is edited to remove the small grey banner containing the date report generated and the GEL participant ID.
+- The large green banner from the top of the report (containing the GEL logo and banner) is also removed, replaced with a space for the referring clinician information (using the referring_clinic_table_template), a new report title and the labs logo (both defined in the config file).
+- The GeL address and is also removed top of the report.
+- The coverage section is then modified so it is always expanded (removing the click to expand option)
-A page break is also added before the reference databases and software versions to prevent page breaks mid table.
+- A page break is also added before the reference databases and software versions to prevent page breaks mid table.

 #### Adding patient information from local LIMS system
 This table is then populated by a function which queries the LIMS system.
 This will need to be adapted by each lab locally.

-pyODBC can be used to connect and query SQL databases. functions which query the database and returns the result have been included in the script (with usage instrutions).
+pyODBC can be used to connect and query SQL databases. functions which query the database and returns the result have been included in the script (with usage instructions).

 The database connection details are stored separately and imported to the script to enable the script to be stored openly in github.